FAQ / Information

 3.13 If I want to seek accreditation for a test, inspection or certification for which HKAS does not offer accreditation, what can I do?

-You are welcome to discuss it with HKAS Contact-Us.
+You are welcome to discuss it with HKAS Executive.

 3.14 Are the certificates issued by HKAS accredited laboratories acceptable by other countries?

-Every effort is made to promote acceptance of test data from accredited laboratories, both internationally and locally.
-HKAS MRA partners will recognise the accreditations and reports and certificates issued by organisations accredited by HKAS.
+Every effort is made to promote acceptance of results from accredited laboratories, both internationally and locally.
+HKAS’ MRA partners recognise the accreditations and reports and certificates issued by organisations accredited by HKAS.
 To be recognised, the reports and certificates must bear the appropriate HKAS accreditation symbol.
 Through such MRAs, HKAS accreditations and endorsed reports and certificates are widely recognised.

 It should be noted, however, that any regulator or individual organisation has the prerogative to accept or reject any certificate.
 Therefore, to confirm whether a report or certificate is acceptable, the relevant regulator or organisation should be consulted.

-3.16 Which calibration laboratories are acceptable for HOKLAS for providing calibration service to our laboratory equipment where metrological traceability to the International System of Units (SI) is required?
+3.15 Which calibration laboratories are acceptable by HKAS for providing calibration service to our laboratory equipment where metrological traceability to the International System of Units (SI) is required?

-More information is given in HOKLAS Supplementary Criteria No. 2
+The requirements are stated in Section 2 of HOKLAS Supplementary Criteria No. 2

-In the above paragraph, a competent person is a person who has the required technical knowledge and translation skill for the relevant languages.
-For example, if the standard is a chemical standard, the person should be a competent chemist; if the standard is a physical standard, the person should be a physicist or engineer of the relevant fields in addition to the required language skill.
-If the standard is a statutory law or regulation, it may be necessary to obtain the advice from a lawyer or a person accepted as competent to translate legal documents, etc. A competent person may be a staff member of the laboratory or from an external organization.
+In this context, a competent person is someone who has the required technical knowledge and translation skills for the relevant languages.
+For example, if the standard is a chemical standard, the person should be a competent chemist; if the standard is a physical standard, the person should be a physicist or engineer of the relevant fields, in addition to the required language skills.
+If the standard is a statutory law or regulation, it may be necessary to obtain advice from a lawyer or a person recognised as competent to translate legal documents.
+A competent person may be a staff member of the laboratory or from an external organisation.

 The person performing the checking should be different from the person performing the translation.
-If the person carrying out the translation is from an external organisation, the person performing the checking shall be from another organization, unless there is convincing evidence to show that carrying out both translation and checking by the same organization will not result in conflict of interest and will not compromise the quality and credibility of the translated document.
-In either case, the laboratory shall obtain the credentials of the persons who will carry out the work and satisfy itself that the credentials are acceptable.
-Using native speakers of the relevant foreign language for carrying out both translation and checking is preferred.
-When employing external organizations for the work, the laboratory should obtain evidence that the work has been done personally by the agreed persons.
+If the translator is from an external organisation, the checker shall be from another organisation, unless there is convincing evidence doing both translation and checking within the same organisation will not result in conflict of interest and will not compromise the quality and credibility of the translated document.
+In either case, the laboratory shall obtain the credentials of the individuals carrying out the work and ensure that the credentials are acceptable.
+Using native speakers of the relevant foreign language for both translation and checking is preferred.
+When employing external organisations for this work, the laboratory should obtain evidence that the work has been done personally by the agreed individuals.

-To HKAS Executive, the laboratory shall provide information to demonstrate the competence of the persons who have carried out the translation and checking and a sentence by sentence checking record.
-HKAS Executive will assess the acceptability of the competent person and check the records carefully.
+To HKAS Executive, the laboratory shall provide information to demonstrate the competence of the individuals who carried out the translation and checking, along with a sentence-by-sentence checking record.
+HKAS Executive will assess the acceptability of the competent person and review the records carefully.
 The assessment team will also evaluate the accuracy and reliability of the translated document based on knowledge in similar test standards written in English or Chinese.
-HKAS Executive reserves the rights to ask the laboratory to provide further evidence to demonstrate the accuracy and credibility of translated standards.
+HKAS Executive reserves the rights to request further evidence from the laboratory to demonstrate the accuracy and credibility of the translated standards.

-The laboratory shall have the capability for reviewing the translated versions of standards periodically and when changes to the original documents have been made.
-This applies irrespective of whether the translation and checking were carried out by internal staff or external parties.
+The laboratory shall have the capability to review the translated versions of standards periodically and when changes to the original documents occur.
+This applies irrespective of whether the translation and checking were performed by internal staff or external parties.

 All relevant accreditation criteria apply to tests performed in accordance with standards written in a foreign language.
-For example, the laboratory may be required to demonstrate their competence in performing the tests through taking part in proficiency testing activities, if any doubt relating to the accuracy of the translated version arises, the laboratory shall implement corrective actions and where the standard stipulates that the product being tested must be labeled with statements written in a foreign language, the laboratory must have adequate provision for checking the acceptability of such labels.
+If any doubt arises regarding the accuracy of the translated version, the laboratory shall implement corrective actions.
+Where the standard stipulates that the product being tested must be labeled with statements written in a foreign language, the laboratory must have adequate provisions for checking the acceptability of such labels.

 Below are some major benefits of obtaining accreditation: